-Most File register instructions use a 13-bit address field (f) to directly address data present in the first 8192 bytes of data memory (Near data space).
-Most File register instructions employ a working register, W0, which is denoted as WREG in these instructions.
-The destination is typically either the same File register or WREG (with the exception of the MUL instruction), which writes the result to a register or register pair.
-The MOV instruction allows additional flexibility and can access the entire data space.
+Most file register instructions use a 13-bit address field (f) to directly address data present in the first 8192 bytes of data memory (near data space).
+Most file register instructions employ a working register, W0, which is denoted as WREG in these instructions.
+The destination is typically either the same file register or WREG (with the exception of the MUL instruction), which writes the result to a register or register pair.
+The MOV instruction allows additional flexibility and can access the entire data space during file register operation.